kaitlynatif/Regex_Tutorial/gist-template.md

 ## Anchors

 Regular expressions are powerful tools for matching patterns in text.
 Anchors, which are special characters in regular expressions, play an essential role in defining the position of the pattern within the input string.
-In the context of email validation, like in the regex featured in this tutorial `/^([a-z0-9_\.-]+)@([\da-z\.-]+)\.([a-z\.]{2,6})$/`, it is crucial to ensure that the entire input string matches the specified pattern, rather than just a part of it.
+In the context of email validation, like in the regex featured in this tutorial `/^([a-z0-9_\.-]+)@([\da-z\.-]+)\.([a-z\.]{2,6})$/`, it is crucial to ensure that the entire input string matches the specified pattern rather than just a part of it.

 **Anchors Come in Two Main Types:**
 1. Start Anchor `^`: This asserts that the pattern must match the start of the string.